xav-ie/prettier-pls-no-ignore/README.md

 5. If your `fake-dist` directory happens to be in a package of a monorepo, you can just use the recursive feature of `.prettierignore` and format from the main repo.
 To elaborate, pretend this repo was a repo in a monorepo.
 A simple package with its own `./.gitignore`.
 The monorepo does not need to specify the files to ignore in this mini-package; the monorepo does not have a `./.gitignore`.
 This means it does not face this `./.gitignore` problem.
 It _can_ format your package because from the monorepo perspective, it is not ignored according to Prettier.

    Not so fast!
 We only want to format `./prettier-pls-no-ignore/fake-dist/*.json`.
 That's A-Ok!
-We can use workaround 2.... oh wait no. oh no. Workaround 2. kind of works when you have a limited file set, but the workaround explains why it is not feasible.
+We can use workaround 2 to ignore the files we don't want formatted.... oh wait no. oh no. Workaround 2. kind of works when you have a limited file set, but the workaround explains why it is not feasible.
 For this reason, this workaround is given a half-feasible/10.
 It is also really confusing to have Prettier want to format a file on the monorepo level but not on the sub-repo level.
+You also have to be in a monorepo.

 If Prettier had both recursive `.prettierignore` and followed `!` rules, this would solve a lot of problems for a lot of people.

 There could be other soltions to this and I am happy to hear them, but I hope reading this you are at least opened to the idea that Prettier should have an opt-in option to follow all `.gitignore` behavior.

+Another way forward is to simply allow Prettier to not look at `./.gitignore`.
+This could work!
+Although, why _not_ have the first proposed solution when, to me and people in other issues (https://github.com/prettier/prettier/issues/4081, https://github.com/prettier/prettier/issues/14427, https://github.com/prettier/prettier/issues/14434), _really_ want this solution?

+Another alternative I see is documentation explaining all these edge cases and these unsatisfactory workarounds.